loris-imageserver/loris/README.md

 be able to comment existing code in and out to get what you need.
 If you need to do something radically different, have a look at the
 [Python Logging HOWTO](http://docs.python.org/2/howto/logging.html).

+There is also a sample file in the loris package called `log_config.py.production_sample` that can be used for reference.

 ## Resolving Identifiers
 The supplied implementation just unescapes the identifier and tacks constant